v-dav/holbertonschool-higher_level_programming/README.md

 ## Purpose
 The aim of this repository is to provide an easy-to-follow, structured, and comprehensive path to learning high-level programming languages.

-## Learning Path
-**1. Python:** Starting with one of the most user-friendly high-level programming languages

-Other languages will be added in the future.